100th Air Refueling Wing: 100th Air Refueling Wing

-The 100th ARW was inactivated on 15 March 1983 when its two KC-135 squadrons were reassigned to the host 9th Strategic Reconnaissance Wing at Beale, which became a composite wing under the one-base, one-wing concept.
+The 100th was inactivated on 15 March 1983 when its two KC-135 squadrons were reassigned to the host 9th Strategic Reconnaissance Wing at Beale, which became a composite wing under the one-base, one-wing concept.

 Post-Cold War

-After an inactive status for over seven years, SAC again reactivated the 100th, but this time as the 100th Air Division at Whiteman AFB, Missouri, on 1 July 1990, an intermediate command echelon of Strategic Air Command.
+After an inactive status for over seven years, SAC again reactivated the 100th, but this time as the 100th Air Division at Whiteman Air Force Base, Missouri on 1 July 1990, an intermediate command echelon of Strategic Air Command.
 It assumed host unit responsibilities at Whiteman.
-In addition, the division controlled the 509th Bombardment Wing, a former FB-111 unit that had relocated from the former Pease Air Force Base (now Pease Air National Guard Base) due to Base Realignment and Closure (BRAC) Commission action and which was not operational while waiting for production B-2 Spirit stealth bombers to arrive and appropriate facilities for the B-2s to be constructed.
-It also controlled the 351st Missile Wing, an LGM-30F Minuteman II ICBM wing at Whiteman.
+In addition, the division controlled the 509th Bombardment Wing, a former FB-111 unit that had relocated from the former Pease Air Force Base due to Base Realignment and Closure Commission action and which was not operational while waiting for production B-2 Spirit stealth bombers to arrive and appropriate facilities for the B-2s to be constructed.
+It also controlled the 351st Missile Wing, an LGM-30F Minuteman II intercontinental ballistic missile wing at Whiteman.

-Air Force reorganization in 1991 put the 351st MW under the reactivated Twentieth Air Force on 29 March 1991, and the 509th Bomb Wing took over host duties at Whiteman.
-As a result, SAC inactivated the 100th AD again on 1 August 1991.
+Air Force reorganization in 1991 put the 351st under the reactivated Twentieth Air Force on 29 March 1991, and the 509th Bomb Wing took over host duties at Whiteman.
+As a result, SAC inactivated the 100th again on 1 August 1991.